PatrickKyei/exception/_posts/2021-08-11-interesting-conversation-starters.md

 50. What do you think people need to know about each other before getting married?

-51. What do i do that makes you relaxed or happy?
+51. What do I do that makes you relaxed or happy?

 52. What three things do you want to be remembered for?